go-telegram-bot-api/telegram-bot-api/README.md

 something with plugins and command handlers without having to design all that yourself.

-Use github.com/go-telegram-bot-api/telegram-bot-api for the latest build, or use gopkg.in/telegram-bot-api.v1 for the current version.
+Use `github.com/go-telegram-bot-api/telegram-bot-api` for the latest version, or use `gopkg.in/telegram-bot-api.v1` for the stable build.

 ## Example